-I’m so happy that many of you found Monday’s post, re-assessing my kitchen open shelving, useful!
-There were some excellent questions (and suggestions) raised in the comments, so I’ll be adding to that post later today.
+I’m so happy that many of you found Monday’s post, re-assessing my kitchen open shelving, useful and today I’m building on that, sharing some inspiration for how to style open shelving in the kitchen so it’s functional and beautiful.
 In addition to worries about keeping open shelves clean, a major obstacle to opting for open shelving seems to be concern for showing off less attractive kitchen wares.
 It’s definitely a bit of a challenge to organize open shelves so that they’re functional and also attractive.
 I’ve only re-arranged mine once in six months and I guarantee I’ll do it again, partly because it’s fun, but also because I’m striving for the best arrangement.
 I find myself paying close attention to open shelving in kitchens now, trying to pick up tips.

 The simplest way to style or organize open shelving?
 Collect matching or complementary dishware, like this beautiful jadeite collection, which is easily and effortlessly arranged:

 Not everyone can piece together a beautiful, vintage collection, but just having a set of dishes (they don’t need to be fancy), instead of bits and pieces, makes it simple to arrange them attractively on a shelf:

 My dishes are all white – most are a set of Villeroy and Boch, snagged from HomeSense seven years ago – but I’ve also got some random vintage plates (white with a turquoise pattern) and Hubby’s beloved (but chipped and awful) cereal bowls.
 Because they’re all white, it’s hard to tell that they’re not a set, so I’m cheating my way through.
 The Pyrex collection up top is handy because it’s distracting 😉